 Dr. Amesh A. Adalja, board-certified infectious disease physician and senior scholar at John Hopkins University, stresses that “any time something breaches the skin—a key component of the immune system—there will be a risk of infection.
 Meticulous hygiene is important to diminish this risk in the early days after a piercing.”
 Any type of pollutant, whether it’s from your sweat, unclean water, or dirty fingers, can easily be the culprit.
 You must wash your piercing twice daily with a salt solution and clean cotton swab to prevent bacterial growth and infection.

-Many people, however, mistake signs of healing for an infection.
+Many people, however, mistake signs of healing for an infected belly button.
 You may experience persistent redness around the belly button and soreness that is simply a symptom of healing.
 Below we will discuss the signs of an infected belly-button piercing versus a healing one.

 According to Dr. Ryan Neinstein, Plastic Surgeon MD, FRCSC, “In general, your piercing should heal by the 3-6 month mark, however, each person varies in the pace at which they heal.
 In some cases, a person may experience discomfort for up to one year.
 The key is to distinguish between discomfort and an actual infection.”
 In other words, a navel piercing may look healed after three to six weeks, but it can take six months to a year to fully heal, no matter how good it looks on the outside.